bmike2047/secured-text2file/README.md

 2) No need to delete your decrypted text after you've read it
 3) Leaves no footprint like temp files
 4) No network connections
-5) Meaningless name random file name inside the zip file
+5) Meaningless random file name inside the zip file

 **Usage:**<br/>
 To generate the bin files use the following gradle tasks and check the ./build folder:<br/>